 Fortunately, there are bulbs, perennials and shrubs that deer usually avoid.
 These include most thorny plants as well as those with fuzzy or leathery leaves.
 Many spring-flowering bulbs are not bothered by deer.
 Daffodils and snowdrops contain a bitter substance that all animals avoid.
 Deer also tend to ignore hyacinths, muscari, scilla siberica, scilla campanulata, chionodoxa, fritillaria and alliums.

 OTHER TIPS FOR DISCOURAGING DEER

-Bulbs that are planted close to your house will be less appealing than bulbs planted at the edge of your yard.
+Keeping susceptible bulbs and plants close to your house will make them less appealing to deer.
+Those at the edge of your yard will be more vulnerable.